bjonnh/fpga_class_psone/web/content/lessons/04_blinky_thesequel/_index.md

 ## Exercice
 - [ ] Make the led change state faster
-- [ ] Make the led change state slowweerrr
+- [ ] Make the led change state slowweeerrrr
 - [ ] Make the led stay on longer when bright and shorter when dim
 - [ ] Change the order of the states such that it's dim->off->bright
 - [ ] Change the state based on a push-button input instead of clock time